amountainram/stdresult/README.md

 const jsonparse = Globals.JSON.parse
 ```

-These `Globals` always errors out with a guarded
-type that states the Error class name
+These `Globals` always error out with a guarded type that states the Error class name:

 ```typescript
 type NativeSyntaxError = {